bankh/IDETC23-Autodesk-hackathon/README.md

 ## ToDo
 - [x] Finish cloning, setting up, and installing the repository.
 - [x] Run the baseline algorithm and generate the submission file for workflow validation.
+- [ ] Run the baseline algorithm with few shot approach.
 - [ ] Implement the method from (Bian, 2022) and compare results.

 ## References